catseye/The-Platform/USAGE.markdown

 from your file system.

 Select your USB stick's drive letter in the "Device" dropdown.
-(If unsure, start a file explorer and look at what "Devices and drives" says.
+(If unsure, start a File Explorer and look at what "Devices and drives" says.
 Generally this will be maybe `[E:\]` or `[F:\]`; it will almost certainly **NOT** be `[C:\]` or `[D:\]`!)